-We need to do a simple exercise like lifting weights, running, swimming and cycling.
+We need to do simple exercises like lifting weights, running, swimming, and cycling.
 By being physically active, insulin sensitivity is elevated.
 Therefore, our cells can use available insulin to take up sugar during and after our activity.

 3. Eat an Anti-Inflammatory, Low-Processed Diet